Tag: politics

 Psalm 62:5–12; Jeremiah 20:14–18; Luke 10:13–16

 We see that all the time from politics, to businesses, to churches, to families.
 Each person has a slightly different “vision” of the .
 Often, we criticize, minimize, denigrate, and insult those that have a different vision.
-It can be hard, especially if they’re , yet those differences are the “spice” and “flavor” of .
+It can be hard, especially if they’re family, yet those differences are the “spice” and “flavor” of life.

-The 11 Apostles (, one of the original 12 died) received their commission, “I’ve received all authority in heaven and on earth.
-Therefore, go and make disciples of all nations, baptizing them in the of the and of the Son and of the Holy Spirit, teaching them to obey everything that I’ve commanded you.
+The 11 Apostles (remember, one of the original 12 died) received their commission, “I’ve received all authority in heaven and on earth.
+Therefore, go and make disciples of all nations, baptizing them in the name of the Father and of the and of the Holy , teaching them to obey everything that I’ve commanded you.
 Look, I myself will be with you every day until the end of this present age.”
 [Matthew 28:18–20, CEB]

 Go into the [whole] world.
 Such a small thing.
 It’s kind of like a commencement address, full of a huge concept that sounds awesome and inspiring, then (just like commencement) on the other side, reality hits.